 CS is a northern gardener whose heart lives in the tropics, and loves exotic-looking plants that make a garden more Brazil and less Boston.

-Do the 'Dew: Meet Your New Favorite Houseplants, the Sundews (Drosera)
+Meet Your New Favorite Houseplants: The Sundews (Drosera)

-As I sit here in front of my computer, preparing to write this (hopefully informative) Love Letter to Sundews, I have to admit that I'm at a loss about where to start describing them.
+As I sit here beginning my Love Letter to Sundews, I find myself at a loss as to how to begin describing them.

 These little carnivores have a dab of all the strangeness the plant kingdom can serve up.
-They're gooey, cute, quietly violent, elegant, and look less like a plant and more like a tiny tentacle monster from the planet Bzork trying to escape from the soil.
+They're gooey, cute, quietly violent, elegant, and look less like a plant and more like a tiny tentacle monster trying to escape from the soil.

-And they're easy, almost ridiculously so.
-Yet somehow, they remain overlooked, an obscure little backwater in home gardening.
-Seek them out and add them to your home lineup, and I promise you'll fall in love with these savage oddballs.
+And they're easy: almost ridiculously so.
+Yet, they remain overlooked.
+They're an obscure little backwater in home gardening.
+Add them to your home lineup, and I promise you'll fall in love with these savage oddballs.

 The Houseplant World Discovers Sundews